cristianmejia00/Opener5/README.md

-*This is no other thing that the same read functions in R (readtable, fread) but with the parameters adjusted for the type of files I constantly use.*
+*This is no other thing that the same read functions in R (readtable, fread) with the parameters adjusted for the type of files I constantly use.*